Dibutyltin dilaurate: Hazards and toxicity

 Dibutyltin dilaurate can be absorbed through the skin.
 It irritates skin and eyes (causes redness of skin and eyes).
 It is a neurotoxin.
 It can cause injuries to the liver, kidneys, and gastrointestinal tract.
 The symptoms of poisoning with dibutyltin dilaurate include nausea, headache, muscular weakness and even paralysis.

-Dibutyltin dilaurate is combustible.
-Its vapor is denser than air (21.8 times denser than air), so it can spread on the floors, forming explosive mixtures with air.
-On fire, it emits irritating and toxic fumes and smoke which contain tin, tin oxides and carbon oxides.
-Dibutyltin dilaurate is very reactive with acids and oxidizers.
+Dibutyltin dilaurate is very reactive with acids and oxidizers, and it is combustible.
+It emits irritating and toxic fumes and smoke when burned, which contain tin, tin oxides and carbon oxides.
+Moreover, its vapor is much denser than air (21.8 times so), so it can spread on floors, resulting in explosive conditions or asphyxiation hazards.